 - 6 dried red chilies

-- 1 piece 1-inch square cassia bark
+- 1 piece cassia bark about 1-inch square

 - Put the oxtail with enough cold water to cover completely in an 8-quart stockpot.
 Bring the liquid to a gentle boil and cook for about 5 minutes.
 Drain and discard the liquid.
 Rinse the oxtail under cold running water to remove any scum from parboiling.